rudynicolop/FFPL-fork/STRUCTURE.md

 This is using the definitions and theory for parallel substitution in `stlc/parallel_subst.v`.
 (We don't rigorously develop that theory in the lecture notes.)
 The Coq file contains comments explaining with Lemma/... the proofs correspond to.

+## Chapter 2: De Bruijn Representation

+The files for this chapter are located in `stlc_de_bruijn`.
+The contextual operational semantics is in `lang.v`, the type system and type safety proof in `types.v`, and the logical relation and termination proof in `logrel.v`.